Ruguda: Overview

-Ruguda is a coastal town approximately 38km away from the larger Heis town nearby.
-Other nearby cities and towns include Erigavo (134km), Burao (389km), and Xagal (108km).
+Ruguda is a coastal town approximately 38 km away from the larger Heis town nearby.
+Other nearby cities and towns include Erigavo (134 km), Burao (389 km), and Xagal (108 km).

 History

 Ruguda was a well known landmark to navigators and legendary Arab explorer Ahmad ibn Mājid wrote of Ruguda and a few other notable landmarks and ports of the northern Somali coast, including Berbera, the Sa'ad ad-Din islands aka the Zeila Archipelago near Zeila, Siyara, Maydh, Alula, El-Sheikh, Heis and El-Darad.

 John Hanning Speke, an English explorer who made an exploratory expedition to the area in an attempt to reach the Nugaal Valley, described the port town:

 On the 21st October, 1854, Lieutenant Speke, from the effects of a stiff easterly wind and a heavy sea, made by mistake the harbour of Rakudah.
 This place has been occupied by the Rer Dud, descendants of Sambur, son of Ishak.
-It is said to consist of an small fort, and two or three huts of matting, lately re-erected.
+It is said to consist of a small fort, and two or three huts of matting, lately re-erected.
 About two years ago the settlement was laid waste by the rightful owners of the soil, the Musa Abokr, a sub-family of the Habr Tal Jailah.